DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

             # Make task file
             myTask.make_task_file(file_name=tfile, **args)

-> Note that you can add an optional argument run_time to the make_task_file function to specify the duration of your run (e.g. ``myTask.make_task_file(tasks, tfiles, run_time=600)`` for a 10-minute run).
+* Note that you can add an optional argument run_time to the make_task_file function to specify the duration of your run (e.g. ``myTask.make_task_file(tasks, tfiles, run_time=600)`` for a 10-minute run).
 After the last trial ends, this will return the screen to a fixation cross until the run_time is reached.
 This is usfeul for imaging experiments where you want to keep the scanner running for a fixed amount of time after the last trial to capture the remaining activation.
 If this is not specified, the run will end after the last trial.
-> You can also add an optional argument offset to the make_task_file function to start the stimuli presentation after some seconds of fixation cross  (e.g. ``myTask.make_task_file(tasks, tfiles, offset=5)`` for a 5-second delay after the first trigger).
+* You can also add an optional argument offset to the make_task_file function to start the stimuli presentation after some seconds of fixation cross  (e.g. ``myTask.make_task_file(tasks, tfiles, offset=5)`` for a 5-second delay after the first trigger).
 This is recommended for imaging experiments where you acquire dummy scans in the beginning of the scan (to account for stabilizing magnetization) that will be removed from the data in later processing.
 If during those dummy scans trigger signals are already being sent out, this will have the first stimulus presented only after this offset period accounting for dummy scans has passed.
 If the offset parameter has not been specified, the run will end after the last trial.

 Writing your experiment function
 --------------------------------

-After generating the tasks and run files, you can write your own main script to run the experiment.
+After generating the tasks and run files, you can write your own main script `run.py` and save it in the project folder.
+This script will initialize the experiment and run it for a specific subject.
+Below is a basic example of how to structure this script:

 .. code-block:: python